nguyenkhois/code-template-generator/README.md

 _(*) You need install and config Redux, React-Redux by yourself._

+### User asset generation
+1. Reasons
+    * You may have your own libraries, code templates and many more like .gitignore, .editorconfig, .eslinttrc.json, .eslintignore, ect.
+    * You don't want to do the same things as search-copy-paste the assets many times while you are coding or starting a new project.
+2. Details
+    * The options, sub options and their respective aliases:
+        * `-cf, --config` is used with its sub options:
+            * `--set-asset`
+            * `--view-asset`
+        * `-m, --my-asset`
+    * Syntaxes:
+        * `generate -cf --set-asset <local-path-to-your-asset-directory>`
+        * `generate -cf --view-asset`
+        * `generate -m`

+_(You can view [how to use](#4-usage) and the [examples](#5-examples) are below for more details)_

 ## 3. Installation
 `$ npm install --global code-template-generator`

 System requirements:
-* The minimum supported Node.js version is 8.3.0 (Node.js LTS is a good choice for the stability).
+* The minimum supported Node.js version is 8.3.0 (Node.js LTS version is a good choice for the stability).
 * Administrator permission is required by your operating system when:
     * You install `code-template-generator` on global by the option `--global`.
     * You run the command `$ generate -u` for the latest stable version updating.